Spiderland: Remastered box set

 In 2014, Touch and Go reissued Tweez and a version of Spiderland remastered by Bob Weston from the original analog master-tapes.
 The bonus tracks were selected by the band and include demos, outtakes and a live performance.
-The transitional songs (written after Tweez, but before the bulk of the Spiderland tracks) "Pam" and "Glenn" (whose recording is described as containing one the best drum sounds Albini ever achieved) were recorded during the Spiderland sessions but failed to make the album.
+The transitional songs (written after Tweez, but before the bulk of the Spiderland tracks) "Pam" and "Glenn" (whose recording has been described as containing one of the best drum sounds Albini ever achieved) were recorded during the Spiderland sessions but failed to make the album.

 Track listing

-All music written by Slint.
-Actual music composers listed below.
-Lyrics by Brian McMahan and Britt Walford.
+All songs written by Slint, except track 3 which was exclusively written by Britt Walford.

 Personnel

 The album packaging omitted the band members' names.
 The lineup credits below are adapted from The Great Alternative & Indie Discography (1999) by Martin C. Strong.
 Walford performed vocals and guitar on "Don, Aman", accompanied by Pajo on guitar.